takenobu-hs/ghci-hexcalc/README.md

 #### Postfix-notation

-This operator `.@` is an operator for postfix notation.
+The operator `.@` is an operator for postfix notation.
 It's the same as `Data.Function.(&)`.

 The following two are the same: